ShaderFrog/glsl-parser/README.md

-# Shaderfrog GLSL Parser and Preprocessor
+# Shaderfrog GLSL Compiler

-The [Shaderfrog](https://shaderfrog.com/app) GLSL parser is an open source GLSL 1.00 and 3.00 parser and preprocessor.
+The [Shaderfrog](https://shaderfrog.com/app) GLSL compiler is an open source GLSL 1.00 and 3.00 parser and preprocessor that compiles [back to GLSL](parser/generator.ts).
 Both the parser and preprocessor can preserve comments and whitespace in the ASTs and generated programs.

 This parser is built using a PEG grammar and using the Peggy Javascript library (formerly Peg.js).
 The PEG grammars for both the preprocessor and main parser